Gromov-Hausdorff limit of Wasserstein spaces on point clouds

 \subsection{Gromov-Hausdorff distance}

-In this section we consider $(\mathcal{X}, d_{\mathcal{X}})$ and $(\mathcal{Y}, d_{\mathcal{Y}})$ two arbitrary metric spaces and define its Gromov-Hasudorff distance.
+In this section we consider $(\mathcal{X}, d_{\mathcal{X}})$ and $(\mathcal{Y}, d_{\mathcal{Y}})$ two arbitrary metric spaces and we define the Gromov-Hausdorff distance between them.
 We do this via the notion of correspondences and refer the interested reader to Chapter 7.3 in \cite{Burago} for a more complete discussion on the matter.

 \begin{definition} A correspondence $\mathfrak{R}$ between $\mathcal{X}$ and $\mathcal{Y}$ is a subset of the cartesian product $\mathcal{X} \times \mathcal{Y}$ such that for all $x \in \mathcal{X}$ there exists $y \in \mathcal{Y}$ for which $(x,y) \in \mathcal{R}$ and also for every $y \in \mathcal{Y}$ there exists $x \in \mathcal{X}$ for which $(x,y) \in \mathcal{R}$. \end{definition}